Family of James Brown settles 15-year battle over his estate

 David Black, an attorney representing Brown's estate, confirmed to The Associated Press that the agreement was reached July 9.
 Details of the settlement were not disclosed.

-Legal wrangling over the Godfather of Soul's estate has been ongoing since his death at the age of 73 on Christmas Day 2006.
+Legal wrangling over the Godfather of Soul’s estate has been ongoing since his death at the age of 73 on Christmas Day 2006 in Atlanta.

 More than a dozen lawsuits were filed over the years by people trying to lay claim to the singer's assets, which courts have estimated to be worth anything from $5 million to more than $100 million.